casbin/docker-casbin-plugin/README.md

 [Service]
 WorkingDirectory=/usr/localgo/src/github.com/casbin/casbin-authz-plugin
 ```
 - If the service directory above is different than the one that returned from the `systemctl status casbin-authz-plugin`, please use the latter
+- The `WorkingDirectory` may not be the one given depending on where you put the plugin

 ### Step-3: Run the plugin as a systemd service